So you lowered your cost per lead (CPL) – Congratulations! Here’s your digital marketing trophy.

 Today, digital marketing requires understanding the value of each lead from a unified view across sales and marketing.
 Even further, marketing teams need to optimize their media campaigns based on metrics that account for all stages of the sales funnel.

 The Next Generation of Lead

 A lead’s value varies based on media type and channel.
-In some cases, like with paid search, lead value may fluctuate based on geography, time of day and even temperature.
-While a marketer could apply a broad brush approach to the cost of a paid search lead, there’s really a big difference between a lead that costs $1 when the temperature is below 60 and $.50 when it’s above!
+In some cases, like with paid search, the lead value may fluctuate based on geography, time of day, and even temperature.
+While a marketer could apply a broad-brush approach to the cost of a paid search lead, there’s really a big difference between a lead that costs $1 when the temperature is below 60 and $.50 when it’s above!